Things you shouldn't ask a photographer ...

 You Should Try [Fill in the Blank] Photography!

-I get that these people are well-meaning and just trying to help.
+People are well-meaning and just trying to help.
 But, you don't ask a divorce lawyer if they have tried copyright law?
 Would you ask a High School Science teacher if they have thought about teaching College English?
 And yet, photographers are frequently asked if they have tried any number of genres outside their field of expertise or enjoyment just because people thing all photography is the same.
 It isn’t.

 You’re a Photographer, will YOU take the photo?

+This one is usually in the context of birthday parties, social gatherings, vacations or special trips, and it still happens often.
 While yes, I do take images on trips, I am not there to take loads of professional images of the rest of my group having fun on vacation.
 You are welcome to hand me your phone for the occasional snapshot, but don't expect too much more than that.

+In the same vein, it is all too common to have group shots happen and be told that I should take the photograph because I'm a photographer.
 Taking a spontaneous group shot with a cellphone is absolutely not the same thing as me posing a group and taking an image with my camera, but this seems to be misunderstood.
 While the composition could be marginally better than if a non-photographer was to take it, I am not going to be treating a moment like that as a professional shoot and thus, the results will not be anything special.
 I'm happy to do it (within reason), but let's keep expectations realistic.

 What Camera Do You Have?
 It Takes Such Good Photos!